rust-embedded/not-yet-awesome-embedded-rust/README.md

 This project is developed and maintained by the [Resources team][team].

+Interested in:

+* Adding something to this list that is not yet awesome?
+* Tell people you are working on making something on this list awesome?
+* Tell people you have made something on this list awesome already?

+Check out our [Contributing Guide] for how to get started.

+[Contributing Guide]: CONTRIBUTING.md

 ## Table of contents

 ## License

-The Embedded Rust Patterns Book (this project) is distributed under the terms of the Creative Commons [CC-BY-SA v4.0] license.
+The Not Yet Awesome Embedded Rust list (this project) is distributed under the terms of the Creative Commons [CC-BY-SA v4.0] license.

 Copies of the license used by this project may also be found here: [CC-BY-SA v4.0 Hosted].